aquasecurity/trivy-plugin-aqua/README-dockerhub.md

 - **SAST Scanning**: Analyze your source code for security vulnerabilities, including code patterns that could lead to potential exploits.

-- **Reachability Check**: Ensure your code interacts only with approved and trusted endpoints, reducing potential attack vectors.
+- **Reachability Check**: This analysis provides more granular information to understand whether an existing vulnerability is reachable to the packages in your code repository.
+If a vulnerability is reachable, you may prioritize fixing it.

 - **Customizable Security Policies**: Tailor security policies to your organization's needs, including severity thresholds and compliance requirements.
-Please contact Aqua Security for policies details.
+For more information, please see the Aqua official documentation.

 - **Detailed Reporting**: Receive comprehensive security reports, complete with actionable remediation recommendations.

-- **CI/CD Pipeline Integration**: Seamlessly incorporate the GitHub Action into your CI/CD pipelines to ensure stringent security checks throughout your software development lifecycle.
+- **CI/CD Pipeline Integration**: Seamlessly incorporate into your CI/CD pipelines to ensure stringent security checks throughout your software development lifecycle.

 ## Get Started
-To begin leveraging the Aqua Security Trivy Integration GitHub Action to protect your code repositories, reach out to our sales or support team to learn more about the benefits and access.
+To begin leveraging the Aqua Security Trivy Integration to protect your code repositories, reach out to our sales or support team to learn more about the benefits and access.

 ## Environment Variables